FrancescoScanni/KVault/README.md

 - **Vault Runway:** Predictive calculation of liquidity based on 30-day burn rates.
 - **Cyber-Vault UI:** Dark-mode, glass-morphism interface for a high-tech financial experience.

-## ⚙️ Setup

-1. Just click on the Demo link
-2. Start fresh by creating a new account from scratch exploring all the possible features
-3. **Optional:** Use the credentials in `simulation.txt` to load a pre-populated account prototype and explore the app with existing data.